centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 ## ns-footer

 > The footer comprises required links and information that needs repeating on every page.
 > **Note:** This is the UI component for producing a customised footer.
 If you're looking for the default British Gas footer containing the links, please use the [nsx-footer](#) component.

 The footer is the last component on the page and holds links and copyright notices that are legally required.
 It also contains information about the company.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-form-group

+> The form group component is used to group related ns-inputters.

+Use where you would normally use a vanilla html fieldset element.
+This element extends the layout for ns-form.